3 Ways to Make Healthy Meals Cheaper

 3. EAT YOURSELF HEALTHY, CHEAPLY

 We know veggies can get expensive, especially when you forget to cook all that kale stuffed in the bottom drawer.
-But (if you remember to cook and eat them), this study states that vegetables “provide key nutrients at a reasonable cost.”
+But (if you remember to cook and eat them), this study states that out of some of the major food groups evaluated, vegetables were found to have the highest nutrient density, while also not breaking the bank.

 CABBAGE